katiyarkartik0/Task-Manager-API/README.md

 }
 ```
 #### Validations of the incoming task body
-validations have been added such that the incoming task body contains the id(unique, mandatory), title(mandatory), description(mandatory)
+validations have been added such that the incoming task body contains the id(unique, mandatory), title(mandatory), description(mandatory), flag(mandatory)

 ### PUT /tasks/:id
 Update an existing task by its ID.